-Homemade sausage biscuits are the best, especially when you know how to make sausage patties.
-They are super simple to make, and they taste great.
-Plus, you can make them ahead and freeze them for whenever you want a treat.
+Homemade sausage biscuits are a tasty treat, especially when you know how to make sausage patties.
+They are super simple to make, and you can make them ahead and freeze them to have them ready at all times.

 While it might not be one of the healthiest things that I crave, sausage biscuits are something that I do occasionally miss living here in Spain.
 They just don't exist here.
 The only place that I think might potentially eventually have them here is Mc Donald's.
 Over the years some Mc Donald's restaurants have begun to serve breakfast, but sausage biscuits aren't on the menu.
 In any case, I'd prefer not to eat them there.